skyfe79/Awesome/README.md

 ## TypeScript

+- [n8n-mcp](https://github.com/czlonkowski/n8n-mcp) - A MCP for Claude Desktop to build n8n workflows for you
+- [stagewise](https://github.com/stagewise-io/stagewise) - What if Cursor, Github Copilot and Windsurf could actually interact with your browser?  💬 Comment on any DOM element 🧠 We send the real context to Windsurf ⚡ Save time manually selecting files  Setup in 30 seconds, fully open-source, works first prompt.
+Supports every framework with first party support for React, Next.js, Vue and Nuxt.js
 - [claudia](https://github.com/getAsterisk/claudia) - A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.
 - [gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [voltagent](https://github.com/VoltAgent/voltagent) - Open Source TypeScript AI Agent Framework